goooral/data_visualization_with_python/Python visualization.md

-# Python Visualization: An Overview
+# Python visualization: an overview

-## Why Python for Visualization?
+## Why Python for visualization?

 1. **Versatility**: From simple line graphs to complex interactive dashboards
 2. **Integration**: Seamlessly fits into data analysis workflows
 3. **Ecosystem**: Rich and diverse, catering to various needs and preferences
 4. **Accessibility**: Suitable for beginners and experts alike

-## The Visualization Process Overview
+## The visualization process overview

 Data Preparation → Plot Selection → Customization → Display/Save
 This streamlined process allows for quick iteration and experimentation with your data.

-## Getting Started
+## Getting started

 ### Python basics